 As crazy as this sounds, experiencing dark seasons of life turned into a blessing.
 Dealing with depression opened my eyes to a new world.
 A world filled with light that brought me closer to God and people from all walks of life.
 Depression went from being a burden to being a gift that created a deeper level of connection, empathy and compassion for others.
 It taught me how to value myself and those around me.

 I'm sure you're wondering what my journey has to do with photography.
 My journey has EVERYTHING to do with photography because photography is about relationships, connection, trust and being vulnerable.
 When you allow yourself to be vulnerable and connected, a shift happens and relationships deepen and become stronger.
 There's an intimacy that comes alive.
-This can be within yourself, between you and your partner or a closeness you feel in your family.
 You then feel empowered to be who you truly are.
 Your photographs often reveal, shape and transform how you view yourself and those around you.